0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ?
 Enter the calldata:
 ```

 This one might look more daunting but it is actually pretty simple.
-First we see a very similar `CALLDATASIZE PUSH1 00 DUP1 CALLDATACOPY CALLDATASIZE PUSH1 00 PUSH1 00 CREATE` which, just like the previous puzzle, creates a new contract from the calldata that you pass in.
-So right from the start, we know that we will have to enter bytecode for a contract to solve the puzzle.
+First we see a very similar `CALLDATASIZE PUSH1 00 DUP1 CALLDATACOPY CALLDATASIZE PUSH1 00 PUSH1 00 CREATE` which, just like the previous puzzle, creates a new contract from the calldata that you pass in and returns the deployment address.
+So right from the start, we know that we will have to enter calldata with bytecode for a contract to solve the puzzle.
 Lets take a quick mental note of what the stack looks like at this point.
-Since the `CREATE` instruction consumes the top three stack values and pushes the address that the new account was deployed to, our stack now looks like this.
+Since the `CREATE` instruction consumes the top three stack values and pushes the address that the account was deployed to, our stack now looks like this.

 ```js